good-ware/js-log/README.md

   via events or iterators
 - MySqlLogger: For logging SQL statement execution via mysql2
 - RequestLogger: For logging http requests via request-promise

+# Maintainer Notes

+## Deployment

+First, push to git.

+1. Change the version number in package.json and package-lock.json
+2. npm run prepush
+3. Commit and push

+Then publish to npm: `npm run pub`